aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 })
 ```

+Alternatively, you can specify a custom image using one of the static methods on
+`LinuxGpuBuildImage`:

+* `LinuxGpuBuildImage.fromEcrRepository(repo[, tag])` to reference an image available in an
+  ECR repository.

 ## Logs

 CodeBuild lets you specify an S3 Bucket, CloudWatch Log Group or both to receive logs from your projects.